The Taylors, including Hall of Famer Ben Taylor, helped define a generation of baseball in the Negro Leagues

 The Taylors were a familial baseball dynasty for the ages.

-Isabelle Minasian is the digital content specialist for the National Baseball Hall of Fame and Museum
+Isabelle Minasian was the digital content specialist for the National Baseball Hall of Fame and Museum